KrispyTaco/c-programming/README.md

-A collection of c projects
+A collection of c projects.